-Primary Ovarian Insufficiency occurs due to many reasons; some of them include:
+Primary Ovarian Insufficiency occurs for some reasons; some of them include:

 The primary cause of Primary Ovarian Insufficiency is gonadal dysgenesis (congenital development disorder of the reproductive system), with or without Turner syndrome.

-It is an inherited condition characterized by damaged X chromosomes especially due to folic acid deficiency – thus results in POI.
+It is an inherited condition characterized by damaged X chromosomes primarily due to folic acid deficiency – thus resulting in POI.

 Signs and Symptoms:

 2) Difficulty in conceiving

 3) Hot flashes

 5) Vaginal dryness

 Below are the conditions that may develop Primary Ovarian Insufficiency: